makrai/notes/kiesel-23-human-value-semeval.md

   pair where it was not stated explicitly

 ## 4.2 Supplementary dataset

-In addition to the main dataset, we collected a sup- plementary dataset of 459 arguments of different written forms and ethical reasoning.
-This dataset is intended as an out-of-domain challenge for sub- mitted approaches.
-The arguments from the latter two sources were provided by other researchers in response to our call for data on NLP mailing lists:
+* we collected a supplementary dataset of 459 arguments of different written forms and ethical reasoning.
+This dataset is intended as
+  * an out-of-domain challenge for submitted approaches.
+  * The arguments from the latter two sources were provided by other researchers in response to our call for data on NLP mailing lists

 ### Zhihu